Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 • Roughly 50% of accidents involved a sole motorcycle, and the other 50% involved a motorcycle colliding with another vehicle

 The number one contributing factor to nearly 50% of motorcycle accidents was “loss of control.”
-The main cause of motorcycle accidents when the other driver was found as fault was due to turning left and not looking for the motorbike
+The main cause of motorcycle accidents when the other driver was found at fault was due to turning left and not looking for the motorbike.

 Frequently Asked Questions